Old California porcelain enamel traffic signs

 » Contact

-1906 The Automobile Club of Southern California (ACSC) erects its first guide signs between Ocean Park and Los Angeles.
+1906 ACSC erects it first guide signs between Ocean park and Los Angeles.

-1908 The California State Automobile Association (CSAA) erects its first guide sign at 19th Avenue and Parkside Boulevard in San Francisco.
+1908 The CSAA erects its first guide sign at 19th Avenue and Parkside Boulevard in San Francisco.

 CSAA erects yellow and blue diamond guide signs in San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa, Marin, Sacramento, San Joaquin, Merced and Fresno counties.